Chahdilm/Freeze3/README.md

 [...] **WIP**

-# Install :
+# Version :

+- Project made on Window 10 21H2
-- Réalisation du projet **sous Mac OS** Catalina Version 10.15.7 (19H15)
+- Compatible with Mac OS Catalina Version 10.15.7 (19H15)  <- a voir encore

   - R 4.2.1
-use R Language for IntelliJ on pycharm (223.6646—223.6646.*)
+      - R Language for IntelliJ on pycharm (223.6646—223.6646.*)

   - Python 3.9

 # Package needed  :
 ## Python
 - **Pandas** :
-  - install librairie on python console : use conda or pip
+  - install librairie on python console : use conda or pip or pip3
 ```
 pandas
 os